 The council is responsible for setting the strategic direction of the association and providing oversight on business and financial matters.

 Council members normally serve a term as outlined in the current bylaws.

 Tom graduated from the University of New Brunswick in 1994 with a BSc. in Forestry.
-In addition, Tom has completed several continuing education courses at the University of Northern BC., and also is accredited as a Black Belt in Lean Six Sigma (Statistical analysis and Process Improvement).
+In addition, Tom has completed several continuing education courses at the University of Northern British Columbia, and also is accredited as a Black Belt in Lean Six Sigma (Statistical analysis and Process Improvement).